-At a party I hosted for the most recent premier of The Bachelor, I served up a panini bar, offering a delicious array of deli meats and cheeses with a serious selection of spreads.
-Also, I recently attempted a new avocado bruscetta recipe for a dinner party I attended.
+At a party I hosted for the most recent premiere of The Bachelor, I served up a panini bar, offering a delicious array of deli meats and cheeses with a serious selection of spreads.
+Also, I recently attempted a new avocado bruschetta recipe for a dinner party I attended.

 I’ll save the rest of my culinary crusades for upcoming posts, but I’ll leave you with the recipe for avocado bruschetta — a delicious little number I picked up from Lauren, Leslie’s daughter, who is a pretty good cook herself!

 Remember, a good hostess doesn’t always have to be a good cook.
 Do like me and fake it till you make it!
 Chinese and frozen bites are always a great fallback when your short on time, money or culinary creativity!
 Throw them on a pretty porcelain platter and your guests will never know!